 Eggs: Are they good or bad for my cholesterol?

 Chicken eggs are an affordable source of protein and other nutrients.
 They're also naturally high in cholesterol.
-But the cholesterol in eggs doesn't seem to raise cholesterol levels the way other cholesterol-containing foods do, such as trans fats and saturated fats.
+But the cholesterol in eggs doesn't seem to raise cholesterol levels the way some other foods, such as those high in trans fats and saturated fats, do.

-Although some studies have found a link between eating eggs and heart disease, there may be other reasons for these findings.
-The foods people typically eat with eggs, such as bacon, sausage and ham, may do more to boost heart disease risk than eggs do.
-Plus, the way eggs and other foods are cooked — especially if fried in oil or butter — may play more of a role in the increased risk of heart disease than eggs themselves do.
+Although some studies have found a link between eating eggs and heart disease, there could be other reasons for these findings.
+The foods people typically eat with eggs, such as bacon, sausage and ham, might do more to boost heart disease risk than eggs do.
+Plus, the way eggs and other foods are cooked — especially if fried in oil or butter — might play more of a role in the increased risk of heart disease than eggs themselves do.